DarrenSJZ/FYP/README.md

 - Isolated virtual environments for each ASR model
 - Google Cloud Storage for audio file management
 - Supabase for database and authentication
-- Future plans for Docker containerization of ASR models

 ### Future Goals